Characters of the Final Fantasy Type-0 universe: Reception

 The characters of Type-0 have so far received positive reception from video game critics in both local and import reviews.
-One of the reviewers for Famitsu magazine said that the large number of characters made the game "a very different [Final Fantasy]."
-RPG Site's Erren Van Duine was very impressed, saying that certain character interactions were "handled excellently and you really get a sense of specific character motivations because of it."
-He also praised the sympathetic portrayal of Cid Aulstyne, and stated that the game had "so many great moments, [the player will] have to experience each little detail for [themselves].
+One of the reviewers for Famitsu magazine said that the large number of characters made the game "a very different Final Fantasy".
+RPG Site's Erren Van Duine was very impressed, saying that certain character interactions were "handled excellently" and that the players get a sense of specific character motivations because of it.
+He also praised the sympathetic portrayal of Cid Aulstyne, and stated that the game had "so many great moments, [the player will] have to experience each little detail for [themselves]".
 Heath Hindman, writing for PlayStation Lifestyle, called the characters "pretty strong overall", although she cited some scenes where various characters' inclusion felt like a necessity rather than a useful element to be a fault.

-Western reception of the characters has been mixed to positive.
-IGN's Meghan Sullivan said that the story's focus on young cadets sent into battle "reminder that it’s the young who die in war, and who are the first to be forgotten."
+Western reception of the characters has been mixed.
+IGN's Meghan Sullivan said that the story's focus on young cadets sent into battle is a "reminder that it's the young who die in war, and who are the first to be forgotten".
 She also praised the comedic side characters, which helped strike a balance with the serious story.
 Game Informer's Matt Miller was fairly critical, saying that the abundance of main characters hampered character development, and found conversations "stilted and melodramatic".
 Alexa Ray Corriae of GameSpot was pleased with the main cast, enjoyed the romance between Rem and Machina, and praised the reactions of non-playable characters around the Peristylium to Class Zero's achievements during the story.
 Her main criticism was that she found the supporting cast fell short as the player often needed to remember faces only briefly seen before.
-Becky Cunningham of GamesRadar said that Class Zero's incerations with the story's political intrigues and interpersonal drama "make a story worth experiencing."
+Becky Cunningham of GamesRadar said that Class Zero's incerations with the story's political intrigues and interpersonal drama "make a story worth experiencing".
 GameTrailers' Michael Damiani felt that the character's "awkward" dialogue hampered the otherwise intriguing story, saying that the script relied too much on the player accepting leaps in logic on a character's say-so.